-In this article, we will be shining light on how to use a compass underwater.
+In this article, we will be shining light on how to use a compass in diving.

 Can the Compass Used on Land be Used Underwater Too?

-No, the compass used on the land is different from the compass used underwater.
-Eventhough both of the compasses use Earth’s magnetic fields to show the direction; however, the underwater pressure differs from land.
+No, the compass used on the land is different from the one used underwater.
+Eventhough both of them use Earth’s magnetic fields to show the direction; however, the underwater pressure differs from land.

 Land compasses may not survive in deep waters.
-Moreover, the land compass does not include an easy-to-follow guide, the lubber line, or the bezel.
+Moreover, it does not include an easy-to-follow guide, the lubber line, or the bezel.